Join us as we make the world a better place!

 - Principles of Good Campus Community Partnerships

 - Whom Do I Contact to Become a Community Partner?

 - Don’t Take Our Word For It! - Service-Learning Testimonials

 Our faculties offer several service-learning courses a semester in which SUNY-ESF students assist the local community.
 Depending on the project and course requirements, agencies are asked to identify a project that can be completed in one semester, orient the student to your site, fill out an evaluation form to certify the student has completed the required assignments successfully and/or meet with a group of students during the semester to consult about your individual project.

 The State University of New York College of Environmental Science and Forestry (SUNY-ESF), founded in 1911 and located adjacent to Syracuse University in Central New York, is a small, specialized public college with an enrollment of approximately 1,650 undergraduate and 600 graduate students.
 The institution’s mission is "to advance the knowledge and skills of its students and to promote the leadership necessary for the stewardship of both the natural and designed environments."
-Students have the opportunity to study disciplines primarily grounded in the sciences including: Chemistry, Environmental and Forest Biology, Forest and Natural Resources Management, Landscape Architecture, Paper and Bioprocess Engineering, Environmental Studies, Environmental Science, Sustainable Construction Management and Engineering, Environmental Resources Engineering.
+Students have the opportunity to study disciplines primarily grounded in the sciences including: Chemistry, Environmental and Forest Biology, Forest and Natural Resources Management, Landscape Architecture, Paper and Bioprocess Engineering, Environmental Studies, Environmental Science, Environmental Resources Engineering.